zwaltman/LSystem/README.md

 `LSystemObject.py` contains the class for L-system type objects.
 These include the attributes defining the system (variables, constants, rules, start state) and the methods for modifying those attributes and for generating states of the system.

-All other files comprise the command line application through which the user can create, save, edit, and generate L-systems.
+All other files comprise the application through which the user can create, save, edit, and generate L-systems.

 ## Known issues:

-The entire program works correctly if you know how to use it and always give correct input, but needs much better mechanisms for catching and responding to incorrect input.
+The application works correctly if you know how to use it and give correct input (type `help` at any point for instructions), but needs better mechanisms for catching and responding to incorrect input.
 This is the main set of features currently being worked out.